 Everyone wants to hire the most qualified candidates, but the most familiar hiring practices tend to value personal opinion over facts.
 And, as comfortable as we all are with our own opinions, extensive research reveals how pervasively our personal opinions lead to unintentional bias, missed missed opportunities and outright hiring mistakes.
 (You'll see in the research that outdated hiring practices often result in hiring people who are demographically similar to their hiring manager.)
 And the advent of entirely virtual interviews scrambles the hiring decision in new ways.

-We recognize that we are imperfect messengers, but we did want to share what we’ve learned in case it helps you on your own journey toward better hiring.
+We decided to share what we’ve learned in case it helps you on your own journey toward better hiring.
 We respect that many others know far more than we do.
 We’re still learning.
 Please consider this a work in progress.

 Here is our initial list of topics for your consideration:

 - Why Evidence-Based InterviewingSM Practices are Needed Now (Webinar)

 - Even with bias prevention training, outdated hiring practices usually result in hiring people demographically similar to their hiring manager.
 Here’s how to break that cycle: Principles of Evidence-Based InterviewingSM